lilacviolets/Velvet/readme.md

 ## 👨‍💻 Author

-Created by **[Your Name]** as a school project to learn about Windows system administration and PowerShell scripting.
+Created by **[lilacviolets]** as a school project to learn about Windows system administration and PowerShell scripting.

 ---